neuropoly/lesion-mapping/README.md

 - `path_data`: folder path where your data is stored (see also `Dataset structure` section)
 - `csv_clinicalInfo`: path towards the csv containing the clinical information of the dataset
 - `path_results`: folder path where to save the results
+- `path_anima_brain_extraction`: folder path to the Anima script for brain extraction
+- `path_smatt_folder`: folder path to the downloaded SMATT atlas
+- `path_brainstem_folder`: folder path to the downloaded brainstem atlas
+- `path_atlases`: folder path where to save the customed atlases

 #### Check data
 Check data availability and integrity: